stt-datacore/website/static/crew/apollo_crew.md

 published: true
 ---

-Rarely talked about outside of his couple of event features, but a great skill set allows him to perform admirably on voyages and in the gauntlet for new players.
-Sucks up loads of Medical Experiments to equip, but tends to justify it with his early-mid game efficacy and +1 Inspiring.
+Rarely talked about outside of his couple of event features, but workable proficiencies and a plus skill set grants him 45% crit in three different gauntlets; great for new players..
+He sucks up loads of Medical Experiments to equip, but tends to justify it with his early-mid game efficacy and spot in a stat-boosting collection.